ahmed-derbala/echocial-express/README.md

-# express-starter
+# echocial
-a clean project to start an express app faster.
-This made using node v18
+The backend of echocial, the social echo
 # features
-- javascript with nodejs v18 and express 5
+- javascript with express 5
 - everything is configurable in /configs
 - clean architecture
 - pm2